Remote Sensing & Imaging Lasers

 Remote Sensing & Imaging Applications

 LIDAR Lasers: LIDAR laser sources are the key component within LIDAR systems, the optical analog to traditional radar.
 Because optical frequencies are much higher than their radio wave counterparts, lasers allow for much higher bandwidth signals and therefore much higher resolution detection.
 Typically, short-pulsed lasers are utilized for stationary targets, and single-frequency lasers are utilized for measuring the speed of moving objects.
+Higher powers allow for longer detection distances.

 3D Scanning Lasers: Similar to laser radar, 3D laser scanning is a non-contact, non-destructive technology that digitally captures the shape of objects creating a point cloud of data from the surface of an object.
 The primary differentiator between laser radar and 3D scanning is the distance from the target.
 In this application, the laser is typically only few inches from the object under investigation.
+Both pulsed and CW lasers can be used, and typically visible wavelengths, where shorter wavelengths allow for higher precision/resolution.

 Recommended Laser Series